jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Darwin said the opposite.
 He said said our genes are set in stone and it's the fittest who survive.
 Soviets didn't want to believe that because it sounded like elitism; which their communist ideology said was unnatural.
 The result was Soviet genetic research didn't exist, Soviet agriculture didn't get better seeds, and thousands of Soviet biologists were sent to labour camps because they asked too many questions.

-Ofcourse we can "morph" ourselves, but cyborgologically not biologically.
-We will once we're free to.
-But to get there, we must replace our ruling philosophy.
+Ofcourse we can "morph" ourselves, but only cyborgologically and not biologically.
+To be free to evolve though, we must replace our ruling philosophy.
 Progressive and Conservative won't go easy.
 Their ideologues don't know—or care—about upgrading to the next age.
-Even now, they fight to stay alive.
+Even now they're fighting to stay alive.

 These fights get very serious—like when Europe set itself aflame in the Thirty Years War.
 Now we have extremist Progressives and Conservatives blaming each other for our society's problems, and rallying around trigger words, tea-party marches, free speech restrictions, woke culture, toxic campuses and boardrooms, revisionist histories.
 These misguided people will keep raising tensions, until we click a new philosophy for our new age.
 Watch out.